Article first published in December 2012, updated April 2019

 Using web fonts in email

-When it comes to web fonts in email, you have two options: Host the fonts yourself or use a web font hosting service.
+You have two options in terms of web fonts in emails: Host the fonts yourself or use a web font hosting service.

 Hosted web fonts